ErickWhiteDev/erickwhitedev.github.io/README.md

 <br>

 I'm an aerospace engineering major at the [University of Colorado Boulder](https://www.colorado.edu/), currently in my freshman year.
-I've been interested in computer science for a long time (I started coding in Scratch when I was in elementary school, and finally moved on to Python, Java, and other languages in high school); I hope to be able to pursue my interest through a possible minor in computer science.
+I've been interested in computer science for a long time (I started coding in Scratch when I was in elementary school, moved on to Python, Java, and other languages in high school, and now code primarily in MATLAB and C++);
+I continue pursue my interest in programming through a minor in computer science.

 <p align="center">